 Credo is a donation-based coffee shop, but there is a list available where one can find suggested donation amounts for each item.
 The Exchange location has a special menu of handcrafted specialty drinks such as The Dorian Grey: Earl Grey Tea concentrate, dark chocolate sauce, vanilla extract, and steamed whole milk.
 They roast coffee with origins in Guatemala and Nicaragua in small batches and in close collaboration with Coffee Roasters Alliance.

-They now have four locations; the original in College Park, at Florida Hospital’s Health Village, inside the North Quarter Market, and the location at Church Street Exchange.
+They have two locations; Florida Hospital’s Health Village, and inside the North Quarter Market.

 If you've been to a local coffee shop in Orlando, you've probably already enjoyed Lineage Coffee.
 Lineage Coffee is brewed at various Central Florida locations including Duo 58 in Oviedo, New General in Winter Park, Cozee Cafe in Lake Mary, and Lineage's own coffee shop inside East End Market in the Audubon Park Garden District.
 They roast a variety of single origin coffee beans which rotate from time to time; presently from Ethiopia, Guatemala and Kenya, and roasting takes place at their East End Market location.

-Bags of their coffee can be purchased via their website as well as at East End, as can their cold brew.
+For those who want the Lineage experience at home, bags of their coffee and bottles of cold brew can be purchased via their website as well as at their East End shop, and at their second location on the corner of Mills and Colonial in the Mills 50 area.
 Their bottled cold brew comes in 3 flavors: Black, White, and a vegan option and is a favorite among Orlando coffee lovers.
-A second location is slated to open later this year in the Mills 50 area.

 Coterie roasts single origin coffee, whose origins are rotated on a weekly basis.
 Recently they've focused on sourcing beans produced by female coffee farmers, and currently are roasting coffee beans with origins coming from El Salvador and Honduras.